openlibhums/memory-alpha/README.md

 {% endcall %}
 ```

-### Images and other static assets
+### Images

-Images and other static assets should be stored in `themes/[theme]/static`
+Images should be stored in `themes/[theme]/static/images`
-if they belong to the theme, or otherwise `content/images`.
+if they belong to the theme, or `docs/images` if they belong to documentation.
+In the future we may want a more generic content images folder for
+blog content or other content.
+But it would need to be easy to tell apart from
+the docs images folder to make things clear for people editing the docs via GitHub.

 ### JS assets